NALTP/Rules/README.md

 #### Section A - Trades
   - (1) Regular season:
     - (a) There will be a single trade period during the regular season with limited additional trades granted by the CRC for conduct and conflict resolution.
-      - (i) The Majors trade period will begin at the conclusion of the draft and end no less than 24 hours before the first default week 4 game time.
+      - (i) The trade period for all tiers will begin at the conclusion of their respective draft and end no less than 48 hours before the first default week 4 game time.
-      - (ii) The Minors and Novice trade periods will begin at the conclusion of the draft and end no less than 24 hours before the first default week 5 game time.
     - (b) Trades may be submitted by the captain or co-captain directly to the CRC via the trading form.
     - (c) All trades must be approved by the captain or co-captain of both teams, and can be vetoed by the CRC.
     - (d) Trades that are deemed too one-sided by the CRC may be rejected by a majority vote.